prakamyadaga-debug/habit-tracker/README.md

 ## 2. Project Overview

-The **Python Habit Tracker** is a graphical desktop application that allows users to maintain a list of personal habits and track their daily progress.
+The **Habit Tracker** is a graphical desktop application that allows users to maintain a list of personal habits and track their daily progress.

 The application provides an easy-to-use interface where users can add new habits, mark habits as completed, view their current progress, and remove habits when they are no longer required.